Want to increase your business’s online presence by investing in Google Ads?

-Once you have these numbers pinpointed, combine them with the time frame and keywords you’ve targeted to determine your estimated Adwords budget.
-This will help you determine what reasonable expectations to set for the PPC campaign and the budget you are able to provide your Adwords campaign at this time.
+Once you have these numbers pinpointed, combine them with the time frame and keywords you’ve targeted to determine your estimated Ads budget.
+This will help you determine what reasonable expectations to set for the PPC campaign and the budget you are able to provide your Ads campaign at this time.

-Is Google Adwords the only way to build your online presence?
+Is Google Ads the only way to build your online presence?
 Of course not.
-Organic SEO can be a highly successful strategy for many businesses, especially when they incorporate the best practice of local SEO.
+Organic SEO can be a highly successful strategy for many businesses, especially when they incorporate Google’s best practices into your approach.

-Can Google Adwords get you great results?
+Can Google Ads get you great results?
 Yes, with testing, adjustment, and patience.
-It’s vital to keep in mind that Google Adwords is not something you can start on Monday and see wild success in by Friday.
+It’s vital to keep in mind that Google Ads is not something you can start on Monday and see wild success in by Friday.

 It takes time, trial and error, and constant adjustment.